barrymckay/sipeed_wiki/docs/hardware/en/maixII/M2/flash.md

 - Watch the `Status bar` marked with ④ to see your progress；If it's red when finished then it failed burning so you should rerun `SD Card Formatter` to format the MicroSD card (TF card) again and retry the steps above.
 - Click `Close` to close PhoenixCard

-## Burning the system image using Windows
+## Burning the system image using Ubuntu

 ### Preparation